 Edra Soto: Plaza Pública

-For her La Residencia residency at Abrons, Chicago-based, Puerto Rican interdisciplinary artist Edra Soto will present Plaza Pública, a modular domino table, custom designed for playing and multi use in a physically distanced reality.
+For her La Residencia residency at Abrons, Chicago-based, Puerto Rican interdisciplinary artist Edra Soto will present Plaza Pública, a table, custom designed for multi use in a physically distanced reality.
 The table will be installed in the Abrons Arts Center Amphitheater.

 La Residencia is a co-located residency program in partnership with Pública.
 A cultural space in Santurce, Puerto Rico, Pública aims to provide a platform for local and international artists to strengthen relationships between Puerto Rico and a global audience.
 Over the course of eighteen months, Pública Co-Director Natalia Viera Salgado will serve as Abrons’ 2020-21 Curatorial Resident and will support the development of projects at Abrons and Pública.